AdobeDocs/analytics.en/help/admin/admin/conversion-var-admin/merchandising-evars.md

 ### Challenges with "Most Recent" Allocation

-You could face additional issues by using the Allocation (binding) setting of "Most Recent (Last)".
-In many web-browsing experiences, visitors "re-find" a product that they have already viewed and/or added to the cart.
+You could face additional issues by using the Allocation (binding) setting of “Most Recent (Last)”.
+In many web-browsing experiences, visitors “re-find” a product that they have already viewed and/or added to the cart.
 This usually happens via a subsequent visit or just before they decide to complete a purchase.
-Suppose that during their first visit to the site, they found the "sandal123" product via the keyword search of "sandals".
-They immediately added it to the cart from the keyword search results page.
+Suppose that during a visit to the site, a visitor finds the “sandal123” product via the keyword search of “sandals”.
+They immediately add it to the cart from the keyword search results page.
 The code that captures the cart add would be set as follows:

 ```
 s.linkTrackVars="products,events";